 On the heels of Lamar's Southland Conference Tournament championship and resulting run to the 2010 NCAA Fort Worth Regional, Cardinal baseball coach Jim Gilligan announced the promotion of longtime assistant Jim Ricklefsen to Associate Head Coach.

-Ricklefsen has now completed his 14th season with the Cardinals baseball program, a run over which he has helped the program advance to four NCAA Regionals.
-Lamar has won at least 35 games in nine of Ricklefsen's 14 seasons.
+Ricklefsen has now completed his 15th season with the Cardinals baseball program, a run over which he has helped the program advance to four NCAA Regionals.
+Lamar has won at least 35 games in 10 of Ricklefsen's 15 seasons.

 "Very seldom in our profession do you see good assistant coaches stay in one spot for so long, but Jimmy has been very loyal to me and our program," said Gilligan.
 "I felt an obligation to elevate his status.
 I'm having too much fun to retire, but I feel Jimmy deserves to be recognized for his work."